radarsymphony/radarsymphony/README.md

 - Designed a process for quickly creating infrastructure diagrams using [Structurizr](structurizr.com/) to host [C4](https://c4model.com/) inspired diagrams.
 This included dividing the code into modules and templates to make diagrams consistent and maintainable.
 - Designed an incident response and escalation procedure and trained team through lessons and drills.
 - Designed a release-management system for monitoring and categorizing new releases into priority levels.
-- Helped team members learn Linux CLI, basic docker management, and how to use [git](https://git-scm.com/) to improve their skills and support them to create their first pull requests.
+- Helped team members learn Linux CLI, basic docker management, and how to use [git](https://git-scm.com/) to build new skills and create their first pull requests.

 ### Personal Projects
 Here are some of the projects I'm working on to develop my skills and improve the tech-related tools I use.
 - Transition to self-hosting my data on a [Raspberry Pi](https://www.raspberrypi.com/).
-- [Basic website](kryptoncode.com/) using [Hugo static site generator](https://gohugo.io/) hosted on github.io deployed by [github workflows](https://docs.github.com/en/actions).
+- Build [blog](https://knightsdata.com) using [Hugo static site generator](https://gohugo.io/) hosted on github.io deployed by [github actions](https://docs.github.com/en/actions).
-- Setting up a [Kubernetes](https://kubernetes.io/) cluster in [Oracle's free-tier cloud](https://www.oracle.com/cloud/free/).
-I plan to release my steps on my blog soon.
+- Flashing opensource firmware ([ddwrt](https://dd-wrt.com/), [openwrt](https://openwrt.org/)) onto routers to enable increased networking functionality.
+- Configure [Tailscale](https://tailscale.com/) and [Headscale](https://headscale.net/) to run in Docker containers using host networking on Oracle Cloud VPS and personal devices.
 - Refine [my custom keyboard layout](https://github.com/radarsymphony/qmk_firmware/tree/master/keyboards/ferris/keymaps/radarsymphony) (based on Colemak-DH) for better ergonomics and [i3wm](https://i3wm.org/) integration.
 Translate this layout into a [config file](https://github.com/radarsymphony/dotfiles/blob/main/.config/keyd/default.conf) for [Keyd](https://github.com/rvaiya/keyd) so that I can use the same keylayout for my laptop.
-- Flashing opensource firmware ([ddwrt](https://dd-wrt.com/), [openwrt](https://openwrt.org/)) onto routers to enable increased networking functionality.
-- Converting old chromebooks to run Linux kernal/OS.

 <p align="center">
 <img src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/bash/bash.png" alt="Bash" height="40" style="vertical-align:top; margin:4px">